 Phyllis Tuckwell Virtual Tour

-Take our virtual tour to find out how we’ve adapted to the COVID-19 pandemic here at Phyllis Tuckwell.
-The tour is conducted by our new Chief Executive, Sarah Church, who joined PTHC in March last year.
+Take our virtual tour to find out how we adapted to the COVID-19 pandemic here at Phyllis Tuckwell.
+The tour is conducted by our new Chief Executive, Sarah Church, who joined in March 2020.

-We visit various departments around the Hospice in Farnham to discover how our services have changed to work most effectively in these trying and unknown times.
+We visit various departments around the Hospice in Farnham to discover how our services have changed to work most effectively in what were trying and unknown times.

 Guidance on attending or visiting our sites